MICHELIN STARRED DINING AT LA BOTTEGA DEL BUON CAFFÈ, FLORENCE

 Translated literally into English, La Bottega del Buon Caffè means ‘The good coffee shop’ and sits a little way back from the road with a view of the Arno.
-Don’t be misled by the name, as believe me guys, your imagination and taste buds are in for quite the haute experience.
+Don’t be misled by the name, as believe us guys, your imagination and taste buds are in for quite the haute experience here!

-As Dr C and I walked up the Arno arm in arm to mark the annual celebration we were not disappointed by our first glimpse of La Bottega del Buon caffe.
-It was lit up beautifully with small fairy lights and stood out on the street.
-On approach we noticed that there was outdoor seating with beautiful topiary, candles, upholstered seating in neutral accents, enclosed in a classy al fresco setting.
+On first glimpse of La Bottega del Buon caffe, we loved it was up beautifully with small fairy lights and stood out on the street.
+There is also an outdoor seating area with beautiful topiary, candles, upholstered seating in neutral accents, enclosed in a classy al fresco setting.
 The scene was set for a romantic night of dining beneath the tower of San Niccolò.

-Upon entry our coats were taken and we were given a fantastically positioned table with large windows and great views of the open kitchens, which I was facing.
+Upon entry our coats were taken and we were given a fantastically positioned table with large windows behind us and great views of the open kitchen to the front of us.
 The restaurant is quite small and intimate, so perfect for this occasion.
-Candles were lit for the table by the Maitre D and we were introduced to the chef and kitchen staff who all congratulated us on our anniversary!
+Candles were lit for the table by the Maitre D and we were introduced to the chef and kitchen staff.
+A lovely touch which we’d never received before in a restaurant of this type.

 The restaurant used to be located outside of the historical centre of Florence, before it took up residence in its current abode.
 The restaurant has an organic farm in the Tuscan countryside at its country hotel, located near Siena, called Borgo Santo Pietro.
 The organically cultivated farm produces meat (pigs raised for the table, sheep and lambs, chickens for eggs, bees for honey and also alpacas to start a cottage wool industry) fruit and vegetables, which can sustain the restaurant as well as many jams, jellies, preserves and sauces to be stored.
 The seasonal menu at the restaurant is led by the farms produce, which includes a unique herb garden and also honey production.